-Seth Evans is a member of The Society of Composers, Inc., who started studying piano at the age of six at the St. Felix Street Playhouse in Brooklyn, NY, and continued his studies, privately with Noel Sokolow, and the Henry Street Settlement House in Manhattan.
+Seth Evans was a member of The Society of Composers, Inc., who started studying piano at the age of six at the St. Felix Street Playhouse in Brooklyn, NY, and continued his studies, privately with Noel Sokolow, and the Henry Street Settlement House in Manhattan.
 After graduating from Brooklyn College, CUNY in 1969, he studied bass with Carol Kaye in Los Angeles.

 Seth began playing guitar in the late 50s and performed as a folk singer/accompanist up and down the East Coast.
 He took up the electric bass in 1960 and played and recorded with a number of popular music groups of the time.
 These included Seth and Tedd, The Don Costa Singers, The Roy Thompson Singers, Dick Glass, Brian Hyland (Itsy-Bitsy Teeny-Weeny Yellow Polka-Dot Bikini and Sealed With A Kiss), The Hi-5 (You'll Never Know and Euphoria) and Oliver (Goodmorning Starshine and Jean).
 He also worked as the electric bass player for the CBS Orchestra on the Ed Sullivan Show in the late 60s before moving to California.